coupler/coupler-app/README.md

 [Check here](https://www.jruby.org/getting-started) for more ways to install it.

-Once you have JRuby, you'll need to install the [bundler](https://bundler.io/) gem via `jgem install bundler`.
-Once that's installed, run these commands from a terminal:
+Once you have JRuby, run these commands from a terminal:

 ```
 git clone https://github.com/coupler/coupler-app.git
 cd coupler-app
+jruby -S gem install bundler --version '< 2'
 jruby -S bundle install
 jruby -S bundle exec warble
 ```

 This process should create a file called `coupler-app.jar`, which can be run with Java to start Coupler.

+Please note that the JAR creation process requires Bundler version < 2, at the time of this writing.
+JRuby JARs contain Bundler 1, and if you use Bundler 2 on your system, a conflict will occur.